menpo/menpobench/README.md

 ## Isn't menpobench going to take forever to run?

-No. [Team Menpo](https://twitter.com/teammenpo) runs many popular benchmark options every night on a continuous integration server and records the results.
+No. [Team Menpo](https://twitter.com/teammenpo) runs many popular benchmark options on their server and saves the results to the Menpo CDN.
-These cached results are provided in the copy menpobench you download.
 By default menpobench will retrieve test results from this cached database rather than re-runing the test, which means evaluations can often complete instantaneously.